jon-jacky/home/commonplace.md

 Begun November 2016.
 Successor to <http://jon-jacky.github.io/home/links.html>, Spring 2001 -- July 2017

+ 4 Feb 2019

+- *How to Write a Thesis* by Umberto Eco, pages x, xxvi, 5-7, 9-10, 110-111, 125, 142-144, 145, 149-150, 221 (no link).
+From the forward
+  by Francesco Erspamer: "Umberto Eco takes us back to the original purpose of theses and dissertations ...
+They are not a test or exam, nor should they be.
+They are not meant to show that the student did his or her homework.
+Rather, they prove that students can *make* something out of their education."

+  Eco: "...
+I became aware that many times over the course of my readings, I had attributed to others ideas that they had merely inspired me to look for; and many other times I remained convinced that an idea was mine until, after revisiting some books read many years before, I discovered that the idea, or its core, had come to me from a certain author. ... research is a mysterious adventure that inspires passion and holds many surprises.
+Not just an individual but also an entire culture participates, as ideas sometimes travel freely, migrate, disappear, and reappear.
+In this sense, ideas are similar to jokes that become better as each person tells them.

+  As we shall see, the rigor of a thesis is more important that its scope.
+One can even collect soccer trading cards with rigor ...
+There will always be a difference between his collection and the Louvre, but it is better to build a serious trading card collection ... than to create a cursory art collection.

+  Writing a thesis requires a student to organize ideas and data, to work methodically, and to build an "object" that in principle will serve others.  ...
+If a student works rigorously, no topic is truly foolish, and the student can draw useful conclusions even from a remote or peripheral topic.

+  In 1957 the great contemporary Italian critic Gianfranco Contini published a survey ...
+Had the survey been a thesis, it would have earned a failing grade ...
+Contini dedicated entire chapters to so-called "minor" authors and relegated certain "major" authors to mentions in short footnotes or omitted them altogether.
+The committee would have attributed these choices to carelessness or ignorance.
+Naturally, since Contini is a scholar of recognized historical knowledge and critical acumen, readers understood that the omissions and disproportions were intentional, and the absence of a particular author was a more eloquent expression of Contini's disfavor than a hostile review.
+But if a student in his twenties plays the same trick, who guarantees that there is shrewdness behind his silence?
+Do the omissions replace criticism that the student has written elsewhere, or that he *would be capable* of writing?

+  The purpose of this fictitious introduction (fictitous, because you will rewrite it many times ...) is to allow you to give your ideas a primary direction that will not change ...
+If you cannot write the introduction, it means that you do not yet have clear ideas on how to begin. ...
+And it is precisely on the basis of this suspicion that you must write your introduction, as if it were a review of the already completed work. ...
+The goal of a good final introduction is to so satisfy and enlighten the reader that he does not need to read any further.
+This is a paradox, but often a good introduction ... provides a reviewer with the right ideas, and prompts him to speak about the book as the author wished.

+  Photocopies are indispensable instruments. ...
+But a set of photocopies can become an alibi.
+A student makes hundreds of pages of photocopies and takes them home, and the manual labor he exercises in doing so gives him the impression that he possesses the work.
+Owning the photocopies exempts the student from actually reading them.
+This sort of vertigo of accumulation, a neocapitalism of information, happens to many.
+Defend yourself from this trap: as soon as you have the photocopy, read and annotate it immediately.
+  ... do not photocopy something new until you *own* (that is, before you have read and annotated) the previous set of photocopies.
+There are many things that I *do not know* because I photocopied a text and then relaxed as if I had read it.

+  ... *the best ideas may not come from the major authors.* This is academic humility: the knowledge that anyone can teach us something.
+  ...
+The point is that we must listen with respect to anyone, without this exempting us from pronouncing our value judgments; or from the knowledge that the author's opinion is very different from ours, and that he is ideologically very distant from us.
+But even the sternest opponent can suggest some ideas to us. ...
+I learned ... that if I wanted to do research, as a matter of principle I should not exclude any source.
+This is what I call academic humility. ...

+  ... it is a common belief that a popular work, where the topic is explained so that anyone can understand it, requires less skill than a specialized scientific report ...
+This is not completely true. ... usually works that do not explain the terms they use ... reveal authors who are more insecure than those who make every reference and every step explicit.
+If you read the great scientists or the great critics, you will see that ... they are quite clear and are not ashamed of explaining things well.

+  *You are not e. e. cummings.* ... he did all the things that an avant-garde poet can and should do.
+But you are not an avant-garde poet.
+Not even if your thesis is on avant-garde poetry. ... the language of the thesis is a *metalanguage, that is, a language that speaks of other languages. ...
+From Dante to Eliot and from Eliot to Sanguineti, when an avant-garde poet wanted to talk about their poetry, they wrote in clear prose.  ...
+Are you a poet?
+Then do not pursue a university degree.

+  ... writing a thesis is like cooking a pig: nothing goes to waste.

 25 Jan 2019

 - <https://github.com/ktye/iv> - APL interpreter and stream processor -